 Go ahead and try out Instant Run.

-To enable Instant Run, select Android Studio \ Preferences \ Build, Execution, Deployment \ Instant Run.
+To enable Instant Run, start with Android Studio \ Preferences on macOS or File \ Settings on Windows or Linux, then select Build, Execution, Deployment \ Instant Run.
 Ensure that Enable Instant Run to hot swap code/resource changes on deploy is checked and that Restart activity on code changes is unchecked.